mollifier/cd-bookmark/README.md

 # cd-bookmark

 ## Synopsis
-zsh plugin to bookmark directories to cd.
+zsh and bash plugin to bookmark directories to cd.

 Inspired by [mokemokechicken post](http://qiita.com/mokemokechicken/items/69af0db3e2cd27c1c467) and shell script in the post.